tomerlichtash/mels-loop/public/content/docs/the-story-of-mel/pages/mels-hack-the-missing-bits/index.en.md

 	<cite>(Line 193)</cite>
 </blockQuote>

-This line in The Story of Mel precedes the author's description of Mel's hack, the almost criminally resourceful implementation of a finite loop with no exit condition..
+This line in The Story of Mel precedes the author's description of Mel's hack, the almost criminally resourceful implementation of a finite loop with no exit condition.
 These words never fail to give me goosebumps.
 They reflect a rare "Ah!" moment, where a seemingly random collection of facts suddenly falls into a coherent logical structure.

 Intellectual satisfaction notwithstanding, I suspect that a considerable part of my pleasure has been derived from a sense of belonging to an elite handful of people that really got it.
 Sure, many developers loved the story and cherished it as part of their digital sphere, but I could go into detail and describe the hack without a refresher.
 I knew about the index register bit, the trick of storing the modified instruction in its original location and the magical appearance of a `JUMP` instruction in the right place, at the right time.